Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 3. To scroll images, use the < and > buttons (5, 6).

-The field (3) displays the number of the selected image, the field (4) displays the total number of image options.
+The field (3) displays the number of the selected image, and the field (4) displays the total number of image options.
 To go to a specific image, enter its number in the field (3).

 Note

-If the operator goes to process another event without completing the processing of the current one, the event gets the Suspended status, and the processing elements become inactive.
-In this case, the event is unavailable for processing by other operators.
+If the operator goes to handle another event without completing the handling of the current one, the event gets the Suspended status, and the handling elements become inactive.
+In this case, the event is unavailable for handling by other operators.

 Event escalation